AxerTheAxe/desk-exec/README.md

 ## Installation

-As this project is in very early development, no pre-packaged binaries are provided at this moment.
+Currently, binaries for x86_64 are the only ones provided.

+### ArchLinux

+Desk-exec can be installed using your favorite AUR helper with any of the following packages.

+`paru -S (desk-exec, desk-exec-bin, desk-exec-git)`

+### Releases

+Binary tar-balls can be found on the [releases page.](https://github.com/AxerTheAxe/desk-exec/releases)

+The `dist` folder will contain any extra stuff like shell completions and man page entries.

+### Cargo

-Desk-exec can be built from source or installed with cargo from [crates.io](https://crates.io/crates/desk_exec)
+Desk-exec can also be built from source or installed with cargo from [crates.io](https://crates.io/crates/desk_exec)

 `cargo install desk-exec`